zpaolo11x/Arcadeflow-AM-Theme/README.md

 - "Audio in videos (history)" : Select wether you want to play audio in videos on history detail page

 ## Previous versions history #

+*v 3.2*

+- Revised the smooth shadow under texts, now it's resolution-independent and more optimized
+- Added an option to have 1-row layouts for both horizontal and vertical
+- Enlarged some elements of the UI for lower resolution screens

 *v 3.1*